Coproducts in Categories of q-Matroids: Maps Between -Matroids

 The $\cL$-isomorphisms from \cref{P-LattHom}(b) are, up to $\cL$-equivalence, semi-linear maps.
-This is a consequence of the Fundamental Theorem of Projective Geometry; see for instance \cite[Thm.~1]{Put}, where Section~2 contains a straightforward proof based solely on Linear Algebra.
+This is a consequence of the Fundamental Theorem of Projective Geometry; see for instance \cite[Ch.~II.10]{Art57} or \cite[Thm.~1]{Put} (for the interesting original source of this theorem, which is attributed to von Staudt, one may also consult \cite{Har08}).